Jump To Section:

 While there are many theories around why some people are more prone to UTIs than others, there is no consensus as of yet.

 Anecdotal evidence suggests there are some lifestyle tweaks that can give you a better shot at preventing future UTIs.
 And new research is emerging around things you can do to support your urinary tract health.
-So we’ve covered a broad range of tips in our UTI Prevention section.
+This is why we’ve covered a broad range of tips in our article on how to prevent UTI.

 If you already have a UTI, it is likely a microorganism, also known as a pathogen, is present in your urinary tract.
 And if your UTIs are recurrent, in order to properly treat the issue, you need to know which specific pathogen you’re dealing with.